pkalivas/radiate/docs/source/examples.md

     --8<-- "rust/examples.rs:dtlz1"
     ```

-The resulting Pareto front can be visualized using Plotly or matplotlib, as shown below:
+The resulting Pareto front can be visualized using Plotly, as shown below:

 <div id="dtlz_1"></div>